DynamoDS/RefineryPrimer/03-hello-project-refinery/03-02_setting-up-a-graph-for-refinery.md

-# Setting Up a Graph for Refinery
+# Setting Up a Graph for Generative Design

 ## Inputs

-To set up a Dynamo graph for Refinery right-click on each node used to drive the graph and ensure that the *`Is Input`* option is ticked.
-Renaming the node with a standard approach such as *`IN_description`* will help to distinguish these inputs in Refinery.
+To set up a Dynamo graph for Generative Design right-click on each node used to drive the graph and ensure that the *`Is Input`* option is ticked.
+Renaming the node with a standard approach such as *`IN_description`* will help to distinguish these inputs in Generative Design.

 \(Note: currently all inputs must be number slider nodes\)